zerynth/docs/docs/gettingstarted/Getting Started.md

 To install the ZSDK download the latest Zerynth Release according to your platform from the [Zerynth Download page](https://www.zerynth.com/zsdk/).
+!!! note
-Note: Zerynth works only for 64-bit platform
+ Zerynth works only for 64-bit platform